Commonwealth Consolidated ActsApplication of section to ships

 (3) An officer may:

-(b) search and examine any goods found on the ship or aircraft; and
+(b) search and examine any goods found on the aircraft; and

-(c) secure any goods found on the ship or aircraft; and
+(c) secure any goods found on the aircraft; and

-(d) require all persons found on the ship or aircraft to answer questions, and produce any documents in their possession, in relation to the following:
+(d) require all persons found on the aircraft to answer questions, and produce any documents in their possession, in relation to the following:

-(i) the ship or aircraft, its voyage or flight and its cargo, stores, crew and passengers;
+(i) the aircraft and its flight, cargo, stores, crew and passengers;

-(ii) the identity and presence of those persons on the ship or aircraft;
+(ii) the identity and presence of those persons on the aircraft;

 (iii) a contravention, an attempted contravention or an involvement in a contravention or attempted contravention, either in or outside Australia, of this Act; and